-a successful merchant in the City of London, bought Bellevue, which was part of Mount Edgcumbe holdings and consisted of a house, garden, yard and seven fields amounting to just over seventeen acres in all.
+In 1793 George Ward, a successful merchant in the City of London, bought Bellevue, which was part of Mount Edgcumbe holdings and consisted of a house, garden, yard and seven fields amounting to just over seventeen acres in all.
 Belle Vue mansion was renamed Northwood House and the estate became known as Northwood Park.

 c.1799 Ward rebuilt the mansion of Bellevue, which was part of his Park, and renamed it Northwood House.

 between 1793 & c.1815 Round House, a toll house, was built by Ward and let to the Highways Commissioners for 20 years.
 In 1813 Ward represented Northwood on the Highways Commission.
 Debourne Lodge, which can be attributed to John Nash (designer of among others Brighton Royal Pavilion, London’s Regent’s Park and Regent’s Square) or his firm, stands at the southwest entrance to the Park.
 It and the Round House appear on the Ward Estate maps of c.1815 and c.1817 although they aren’t named.
-Neither of the buildings is part of the current estate but are still in existence.
+Neither building is part of the current estate but are still in existence.

-c.1837 Northwood House rebuilt and remodelled.
-Papers from Northwood House that are held at the British Library include architectural drawings from Nash’s office as well as others bearing the name of G.J.J.
+c.1837 Northwood House was rebuilt and remodelled.
+Papers from Northwood House held at the British Library include architectural drawings from Nash’s office as well as others bearing the name of G.J.J.
 Mair.
 The eastern and northern elevations are similar to those of the previous house.
 A western wing and an entrance pavilion on the north side opening onto a forecourt with a side wall of classical design concealing the stable block are new additions.
-Grounds modified to a design by James Pennethorne, an adopted son of Mrs Nash who became Nash’s business successor.
+Grounds were modified to a design by James Pennethorne, an adopted son of Mrs Nash who became Nash’s business successor.
 The modern Ward Avenue formed the boundary between the pleasure gardens and the park.
 The kitchen garden was where the Park Court flats now stand.
 An old wall and a fig tree survive.

 1849 George Henry Ward died and the estate is inherited by his nephew, William George Ward.

-1852 – 1863 Northwood House and grounds leased to Robert White Esq., who possibly operated a school from Egypt House and may have leased the land from Northwood Park as playing fields.
+1852 – 1863 Northwood House and grounds leased to Robert White Esq, who possibly operated a school from Egypt House and may have leased the land from Northwood Park as playing fields.

 1882 William George Ward died and the estate is inherited by his son, Edmund Granville Ward.